derailed/k9s/README.md

 <img src="assets/k9s.png">

-# K9s - A command line application to manage your kubernetes clusters.
+# K9s - CLI to manage your Kubernetes clusters.

-A CLI written in GO and curses to interact with your Kubernetes clusters.
+K9s is written in GO and provides a graphical terminal UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your clusters.

-K9s is a CLI for Kubernetes.
-It provides a bit more information about your cluster than *kubectl* while allowing to perform primordial Kubernetes commands with ease.
+The CLI continually watches Kubernetes resources for changes and offers subsequent commands to interact with the observed resource.

 <br/>